Limits on LSAT Retakes

 LSAT Retakes and Accommodations for Disabled Students

-Disabled students who have been granted accommodations for previous LSAT test attempts are generally allowed the same accommodations for retakes, but there are some exceptions to this policy.
-If the last test attempt was five or more years prior to the new test date, for example, LSAC may no longer have access to the student's records, including documentation of his/her disabilities and a list of the accommodations provided.
-Disabled test-takers who wish to retake the LSAT are thus advised to contact LSAC before registration.
+There may be other exceptions to this policy as well.
+If the last test attempt was five or more years before the new test date, for example, LSAC may no longer have access to the student's records, including documentation of their disability and the accommodation provided.
+Test takers with disabilities who wish to retake the LSAT are therefore advised to contact LSAC before registration.